zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 ```

 Good!
 We have a working OpenCL system supporting both graphics cards, and needed only `apt-get install`
 with no out-of-distro repositories.
-The "nice to have" that's missing is OpenCL **CPU** support.
+The "nice to have" to add is OpenCL **CPU** support.

-## Going beyond: installing CPU support
+## Installing CPU support

 Unfortunately there isn't currently in Ubuntu an OpenCL ICD for CPUs.
 One used to come with
 `fglrx`, supporting AMD and Intel CPUs, but that package was dropped in Ubuntu 16.04.